Brandeis University Data & Information Overview

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-Brandeis is ranked #75 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+According to College Factual's 2021 analysis, Brandeis is ranked #75 out of 1,715 schools in the nation that were analyzed for overall quality.
 This puts it in the top 5% of all schools in the nation.

 Brandeis is also ranked #15 out of 68 schools in Massachusetts.